 - 4.1.
-Public Records Requests shall be in writing, which includes a valid email request or a request made through the SIPA website. - 4.2.
+Public Records Requests shall be in writing, which includes a valid email request or a request made through the SIPA website.
+SIPA will provide reasonable accommodations to ensure that any public record request is accessible to persons of all abilities. - 4.2.
 Records stored in a digital format will be provided via e-mail or mutually agreed upon method if the size of the record prevents transmission via email, unless otherwise requested by the requestor. - 4.3.
 The public can access records by appointment between the hours of 9:00 a.m. and 4:00 p.m., Monday through Friday, excepting holidays.
 The right of access is an affirmative one, and SIPA shall make every reasonable effort to provide access during hours when the staff is available. - 4.4.
 SIPA may impose a fee for duplication services rendered, based on the fee schedule below as may be updated periodically.